OscarCaro/BrokerLand/README.md

 The development of the project has run its course using testing techniques.
 To get more information about it, visit the [Testing](https://github.com/UCM-FDI-IS2-2020/se2-project-broker-studios/wiki/4.-JUnit-Tests) tab.
 Also you can check out [`Broker/src/tests`](https://github.com/UCM-FDI-IS2-2020/se2-project-broker-studios/blob/master/Broker/src/tests) folder to take a look at them and run them if you desire.

 ### Execution
 There are several ways to run the game depending on the argument input.
 Thus making it possible to access various difficuly levels or, with specific inputs, creating a custom game.
-To learn more about them, visit the [Execution](https://github.com/UCM-FDI-IS2-2020/se2-project-broker-studios/wiki/5.-Execution) tab of the wiki.
+To learn more about them, visit the [Execution](https://github.com/UCM-FDI-IS2-2020/se2-project-broker-studios/wiki/5.-Execution) tab of the wiki, which not only explains how to use the arguments but also offers directions to our tutorial video.

 ***